 8.2 The abattoir, the largest in Devon, is the main employer in the town.
 It supports local jobs, agriculture, the local economy and its location limits the distance animals travel to slaughter.
 It is also the only abattoir in Devon that currently takes TB cattle.
-It is a priority for the community to see the abattoir remain and any redevelopment of the adjacent market site should be sympathetic to its needs.
+It is important for the whole of the South West in the interest of animal welfare.
+It is also vitally important to the local small farm farmers.
+It is therefore a high priority to see the abattoir remain and any redevelopment of the adjacent market site should be sympathetic to its needs, bearing in mind the type of facility / business the abattoir is.
 This could be achieved by ensuring that appropriate rights of way are maintained and that there is a sufficient buffer provided by either landscaping or non-sensitive uses.